oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Access Controls provides an administrative tool to restrict access contents in SharePoint.

-Sharing and Access Control Design Decisions for all agencies and implementation types.
+Sharing and Access Control Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Sharing Controls | Configured | Sharing to external users will be disabled.
 Documents within SharePoint Online can only be shared with internal users.
 Collaboration and sharing will be achieved using Teams.
 Access Controls | Configured | Access to SharePoint Online will be controlled on a device level to ensure data is being accessed from approved devices.

-Sharing Configuration applicable to agencies leveraging a cloud native implementation.
+Sharing Configuration applicable to organisations leveraging a cloud native implementation.

 Configuration | Value | Description
 --- | --- | ---